 Detour House staff work from a trauma-informed framework and understand the connections between drug and alcohol use, addictions, domestic violence and childhood abuse and neglect.
 Our program is designed for women who are wanting to work at being free of drugs and alcohol, understand any personal problems and live healthy, fulfilling lives.

 Detour House directly assists more than 200 women each year and provides around 3,000 client contacts each year.

 Detour House aims to prevent homelessness resulting from drug and alcohol dependency.

 Our abstinence-based program is designed to build confidence and independent living skills.
 We provide a foundation for women to be able to move on with their lives with freedom and choice.

 Detour House Inc is an incorporated association which also manages The Girls Refuge.
 Detour House and The Girls Refuge are governed by a management committee of professional women elected from the community.
 The management committee sets the direction and a collective sense of purpose for the organisation to fulfil its philosophy and meet its goals.

 Detour House receives the majority of its funding from NSW Family and Community Services and the generous and the ongoing support from community organisations, businesses and individuals cover the costs that aren’t met by government funding.
 We work within a collaborative arrangement with Community Restorative Centre and B Miles as the lead agency for the Inner City Service for Women with Complex Needs for reporting to the funding body and on responding to and preventing homelessness with other inner city homelessness services.

-Detour House is managed by the General Manager and the Management Committee.
-A new General Manager is currently been recruited.
-The chairperson is Roxanne McMurray.
+Detour House is managed by the Management Committee and on-site managers.
+The new General Manager is Yvette Evans, assisted by Detour's service manager Sue McClelland.
+The chairperson is Melinda Hunt.